The Joshua Tree Tours 2017 and 2019: Guest appearances

 During the 14 May 2017 show in Seattle, Eddie Vedder and Mumford & Sons accompanied U2 on-stage for a performance of "Mothers of the Disappeared".
 Patti Smith joined U2 for a performance of the same song during their 26 July 2017 concert in Saint-Denis.
+She joined them again for a performance of the same song during their 3 September 2017 concert in Detroit.
 During the band's 15 December 2019 concert in Mumbai, they were accompanied by several guest performers: A.R.
 Rahman, his daughters Khatija and Raheema, and singer Rianjali Bhowmick joined the band for a rendition of "Ahimsa", which Rahman and U2 had released as a single the month prior; Noel Gallagher joined the band for a performance of "Desire"; and at the end of the show, both Rahman and Gallagher accompanied U2 for "One".

 Reception

 Critical response

 The tour received critical acclaim from critics, many of whom praised the band's performances, the production, and setlist.
 Greg Kot of the Chicago Tribune said that The Joshua Tree "still held sway" three decades after its release, adding: "Most compelling was that U2 made it sound less like a finished work, a monument from a long-lost decade, than a series of songs still in search of answers."
 Alexis Petridis of The Guardian complimented the group for keeping older material contemporaneous through lyrical changes and thematic reinterpretations.
 He said, "But more striking still is how commanding and confident their performance seems, particularly given that it's not without risks."
 He concluded his review by describing them as "totally in their element".
 The Evening Standard and The Independent also gave five star reviews, with the latter calling it "a triumphant experience".